HomeArticlesGuideMuscle Building Guide

 • Weight not moving at all after 2 full weeks?
 Add 100–150 kcal/day regardless.

 2. Recalculate TDEE As you gain weight, your BMR and TDEE increase.
 A 3 kg weight gain increases TDEE by roughly 30–50 kcal/day.
-Failing to update your TDEE means your effective surplus shrinks over time and progress stalls.
+Skip updating your TDEE, and your effective surplus quietly shrinks over time, stalling progress.
 Recalculate using the TDEE Calculator whenever your weight changes by 2–3 kg.

 3. Confirm protein is scaling with weight If your body weight increases by 5 kg, your protein target increases by 8–11 g/day at the 1.6–2.2 g/kg ratio.
 Update your targets in the Macro Calculator.

-4. Track 1RM progress If your estimated 1RM on main lifts is not increasing over 4 weeks, investigate: insufficient sleep, inadequate calories, poor progressive overload programming, or insufficient training volume are the most common culprits.
+4. Track 1RM progress If your estimated 1RM on main lifts isn't increasing over 4 weeks, look for the usual culprits: insufficient sleep, inadequate calories, poor progressive overload programming, or not enough training volume.

 5. Assess lean body mass change Recalculate LBM using the Lean Body Mass Calculator.
-If lean mass is not increasing despite scale weight going up, fat gain is disproportionate — reduce surplus.
+If lean mass isn't increasing despite scale weight going up, fat gain is running disproportionate; reduce the surplus.

-When to take a diet break: After 4–6 months of continuous bulking, a 2–4 week maintenance phase (eating at TDEE, not below) allows leptin and hunger hormones to reset, prevents metabolic adaptation, and often results in improved training performance when the surplus resumes.
+When to take a diet break: after 4–6 months of continuous bulking, a 2–4 week maintenance phase (eating at TDEE, not below) lets leptin and hunger hormones reset, prevents metabolic adaptation, and often improves training performance once the surplus resumes.

 Key Terms

-• TDEE (Total Daily Energy Expenditure): The total calories your body burns in 24 hours including all physical activity.
-The starting point for all nutrition calculations.
+• TDEE (Total Daily Energy Expenditure): the total calories your body burns in 24 hours including all physical activity, and the starting point for all nutrition calculations.

 Tools Used in This Guide